marlonvets/DSTI_DevopsProject/README.md

 ```
 This will execute all tests a display the results in the window.

-### Docker Deployment
+### Docker/Docker compose Deployment

 From the vagrant directory of the project folder, open a bash/shell window and run:
-1. To excecute test command on the docker container run
+1. To excecute commands on the docker container run this will open an interactive prompt to the container

 ```
-docker-compose exec npm stop
+docker-compose exec web sh
 ```
 This will grant bash/shell access to the created VM

-2. To move to the app directory run the command below:
+2. The propmt will open in the app folder, if not move to the app directory run with command below:

 ```
-cd /tmp/app/
+cd /usr/src/app
 ```
 This will change the bash working directory to the app folder